Zipcoder/reveal-slides.tcus/md/persistance-intro-jdbc.md

 -

-Calling the _.getConnection()_, passing the previous aurgments with hopefully return a Connection object the references the connection to the database
+Calling the _.getConnection()_ method with the previous variables as arguments will hopefully return a Connection object that references the connection to the database:

 ```
         Connection conn = null;